-3.5 Status/home interface
+3.4.2 Status/home screen

-The home screen is a monitoring panel that shows the status and the action of all processor stages.
-It is subdivided into sections that can be expanded or collapsed by pressing the \pm icon.
+The home screen is a monitoring panel that shows the status and the action of all stages.
+It is subdivided into sections that can be expanded or collapsed by pressing the ± icon.
 In this way, the user organizes the monitoring screen at their convenience.